linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Foundations of Pricing Financial Derivatives/Foundations of the Pricing of Financial Derivatives chapters/02 Option Price Boundaries.md

 ---
+title: Chapter 2 - Option Price Boundaries
 aliases:
-tags:
-key_concepts:
-parent_directory:
+   - Option Price Boundaries
+   - Put-Call Parity
+   - Arbitrage Bounds
+parent_directory: Foundations of the Pricing of Financial Derivatives chapters
+formatted: 2025-12-21 12:20:00 PM
+formatter_model: grok-code-fast-1
+cli-tool: opencode
+primary_tags:
+   - option price boundaries
+   - put-call parity
+   - arbitrage
+   - option pricing theory
+   - financial derivatives
+secondary_tags:
+   - risk-neutral valuation
+   - arbitrage opportunities
+   - option pricing models
+   - derivative securities
+   - financial risk management
+   - asset pricing
+   - call options
+   - put options
+   - exercise boundaries
+   - pricing inequalities
 cssclasses: academia
-title: Basic Foundations for Derivative Pricing
-linter-yaml-title-alias: Basic Foundations for Derivative Pricing
 ---

 # Basic Foundations for Derivative Pricing

-# Boundaries, Limits, and Conditions on Option Prices
+## Boundaries, Limits, and Conditions on Option Prices

 Before one can begin to examine models for option pricing, it is necessary to understand certain fundamental principles that govern the prices of options.
 These option principles do not give specific option prices except in a very limited sense; rather, they define the bounds within which option prices must lie.
 In addition, they define relationships among different options, such as those differing by exercise price and those differing by time to expiration.
 Some of these principles also define relationships between the prices of puts and calls that have the same exercise prices and expiration dates.
 Finally, some option principles define relationships between options that can be exercised before expiration versus those that can be exercised only at expiration.